jara001/f1tenth-rules/rules_v3.md

     - The box maybe of any color as long as it is easily perceivable by the LiDARs of the other cars.
 - There has to be a free USB-A connector on the car computer to be used during the competition.

+_Note: Koreans allow parts of the competition to be driven without a box (when there is only one car on the track).
+I'd say we force it all the way._

 ## Competition Area